-Option Name Acceptable Values Supported Operating Systems Definition Class of Service (802.1p) Automatic Priority (default) Filtered Priority User Priority Disable Priority Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 The following modes are supported for selecting 802.1p priority tags: Automatic Priority - The DCBX standard allows the network adapter to negotiate priority class usage with DCBX aware endpoints such as switches or network cards.
+Option Name Acceptable Values Supported Operating Systems Definition Class of Service (802.1p) Automatic Priority (default) Filtered Priority User Priority Disable Priority Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 The following modes are supported for selecting 802.1p priority tags: Automatic Priority - The DCBX standard allows the network adapter to negotiate priority class usage with DCBX-aware endpoints, such as switches or network cards.
 If the peer indicates that priority pause is supported for a nonzero priority, the NIC automatically inserts the default priority in all transmitted packets.
 This mode is the default mode, which allows priority pause to operate for both storage and network traffic.
 Filtered Priority - This mode coerces the user priorities in each packet to avoid sending packets on the network function that might disrupt the adapter's storage traffic.
 The network device uses the next lower priority if a conflict exists.
 This mode is useful if multiple network priorities are necessary.
 Only a limited number of classes are supported for priority pause, so typically, it does not function optimally in this mode.
 User Priority - This mode allows any user-specified priority value and must be limited to cases where storage functions are not used.
-Disable Priority - The adapter always transmits either untagged packets, or VLAN ID (802.1q) tagged packets with a priority value (802.1p) of zero.
-Flow Control Disabled RX and TX Enabled (default) RX Enable/TXDisable TX Enable/RX Disable Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 Flow control is almost always advantageous to avoid packet drops on the network.
+Disable Priority - The adapter always transmits either untagged packets, or VLAN ID (802.1p) of zero.
+Flow Control Disabled RX and TX Enabled (default) RX Enable/TXDisable TX Enable/RX Disable Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 Flow control is almost always advantageous to avoid packet drops on the network.
 The switch or network peer must also have flow control enabled.
 The IEEE 802.3x Ethernet specification defines a control frame between peers that can request a pause in packet transmissions.
 Flow control allows one system to request a temporary halt of all incoming traffic if receive buffer space is exhausted.
 NOTE The network device can be configured to respond to pause frames (RX Enable) and also to send pause frames (TX Enable).
-Interrupt Moderation 0 (None) 8 (Static 90k Int/sec) 9 (Static 70k Int/sec) 10 (Static 50k Int/sec) 11 (Static 40k Int/sec) 12 (Static 30k Int/sec) 2 (Static 25k Int/sec) 13 (Static 20k Int/sec) 14 (Static 15k Int/sec) 15 (Static 10k Int/sec) 16 (Static 5k Int/sec) 4 (Adaptive) (default) Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 The network device uses interrupt moderation algorithms to reduce the total amount of CPU cycles spent processing interrupts, which increases efficiency for the system.
+Interrupt Moderation 0 (None) 8 (Static 90k Int/s) 9 (Static 70k Int/s) 10 (Static 50k Int/s) 11 (Static 40k Int/s) 12 (Static 30k Int/s) 2 (Static 25k Int/s) 13 (Static 20k Int/s) 14 (Static 15k Int/s) 15 (Static 10k Int/s) 16 (Static 5k Int/s) 4 (Adaptive) (default) Windows Server 2012 Windows Server 2012 R2 Windows Server 2016 The network device uses interrupt moderation algorithms to reduce the total amount of CPU cycles spent processing interrupts, which increases efficiency for the system.
 However, interrupt moderation increases the latency of each send and receive.
 It should only be disabled when short latencies are more important than efficient CPU utilization.
-The "No Moderation" setting disables all delays to minimize latency.
-The "Static Moderation" setting uses a constant interrupt delay to avoid any spikes in the interrupt rate.
+The No Moderation setting disables all delays to minimize latency.
+The Static Moderation setting uses a constant interrupt delay to avoid any spikes in the interrupt rate.
 The Adaptive (default) setting causes the driver to dynamically maintain a target interrupt rate.
 The Adaptive setting value is controlled by a dynamic algorithm that scales well for various adapter link speeds.